autocrossblog/autocrossblog.github.io/_posts/2011-12-28-For Sale-18x10inch-EnkeiRPF1-710s.md

 categories: [ 350z, nissan, wheels, forsale, parts ]
 redirect_from:
     - for-sale-4-18x10%22-38-enkei-rpf1-w/-710s
+description: Discover how to build a GoPro camera mount for capturing car shots.
+Learn from the trial, error and results of our first 350z GoPro mount assembly.
 ---

 Asking **$1600** local (delivery extra, I have small vehicles so transport is a pain).
 Currently located in Half Moon Bay, California, just south of San Francisco.

 It looks like 2012 will be a no go for me (no budget to get the car where it needs to be) so I am going to part ways with my beautiful 18x10" +38 Enkei RPF1s.
 The wheels currently have 18" 305 Kumho 710s mounted, plenty of tread left, though not competitive nationally, great for local/regional events.